What Are the Major Highways In Alpharetta, Georgia?

-Businesses often consider the major highways that run through an area when selecting their location for several reasons, especially because everyone wants the travel and commute in their city to be easy.
+Businesses and companies often consider the major highways that run through an area when selecting their location for several reasons, especially because everyone wants the travel and commute in their city to be easy.
 The more growth a city experiences, the more important it is that the highway system is adequate to handle the load.

 With commerce comes the need to transport goods.
 The use of trucks to move the products bought and sold in the United States is critical to our economy.
 The planning, routing, development, and maintenance of the highway system are in many ways the backbone of our industrial nation.